 Nothing is impossible.
 There are t-shirts today that measure heart rate and socks that transmit how you walk.
 In short, our clothes are getting smarter and are able to transfer information wirelessly.

-Google glass and similar products are glasses are a step towards augmented reality, where your computer is now a part of the world around you rather than a device of its own.
-Even more promising are virtual reality headsets that let users enter a completely new, virtual world.
-Google glass and similar products are glasses are a step towards augmented reality, where your computer is now a part of the world around you rather than a device of its own.
-Even more promising are virtual reality headsets that let users enter a completely new, virtual world.
+Google glass and similar products are stepping towards augmented reality, where your computer is now a part of the world around you rather than a device of its own.
+Another promising product is virtual reality headsets that let users enter a completely new, virtual world.

 From prototype to release, Testbirds is here to support you